raminmh/liquid_time_constant_networks/README.md

 ## Training and evaluating the models

-There is exactly one python module per dataset:
+There is exactly one Python module per dataset:
 - Hand gesture segmentation: ```gesture.py```
 - Room occupancy detection: ```occupancy.py```
 - Human activity recognition: ```har.py```
 - Traffic volume prediction: ```traffic.py```
 - Ozone level forecasting: ```ozone.py```

-Each script accepts the following four agruments:
+Each script accepts the following four arguments:
 - ```--model: lstm | ctrnn | ltc | ltc_rk | ltc_ex```
 - ```--epochs: number of training epochs (default 200)```
 - ```--size: number of hidden RNN units  (default 32)```
 - ```--log: interval of how often to evaluate validation metric (default 1)```

-Each script trains the specified model for the given number of epochs and evalutates the validation performance after every ``log`` steps.
+Each script trains the specified model for the given number of epochs and evaluates the validation performance after every ``log`` steps.
-At the end of training, the best performing checkpoint is restored and the model is evaluated on the test set.
+At the end of the training, the best-performing checkpoint is restored and the model is evaluated on the test set.
-All results are stored in the ```results``` folder by appending the result to CSV-file.
+All results are stored in the ```results``` folder by appending the result to CSV file.

 For example, we can train and evaluate the CT-RNN by executing
 ```bash